Comcast/cmb/README.txt

 - Known Limitations
 --------------------------------------------------------------------------------------

-1. Compatibility with AWS SDK has been tested with versions 1.5.7 and 1.6.12.
+- Compatibility with the Java AWS SDK has been tested with versions 1.5.7 and 1.6.12

+- CMB does not work with Cassandra versions prior to 1.0.10, however, 1.1.X and 2.0.X are ok

-2. CNS does not support SMS protocol.
+- CNS does not support SMS protocol

-3. CNS does not support Throttle Policy.
+- CNS does not support Throttle Policy

-4. CNS does not support Mobile Push notifications.
+- CNS does not support Mobile Push notifications

+- CQS does not support Dead Letter Queue